panos-stavrianos/DirectusPyWrapper/README.md

 ## Reading Data

-When you have the DirectusRequest object you can use the `read` method to get the data This will return a DirectusResponse object which contains the data.
+When you have the DirectusRequest object you can use the `read` method to get the data.
+This will return a DirectusResponse object which contains the data.

 ```python